-Although investor demand understandably slowed during the depths of the lockdown months, the applications into the Company have returned to pre-pandemic levels.
-Over £36 million of new shares were issued in the year, demonstrating the attraction of the Company's offering.
-Trading profits and net subscriptions resulted in the growth of the Company's net assets by 25% to over £159 million (2021: £128 million) by the year end.
+The Group shortly celebrates its tenth birthday, and has a long track record of delivering consistent returns with zero capital losses.
+With volatility in other markets, such stability has gained traction with investors.
+More than £60 million of new shares were issued in the year, demonstrating the strength of the Company's offering.
+Trading profits and net subscriptions resulted in the growth of the Company's net assets by 35% to over £214 million at year-end (2022: £159 million).